jackyzha0/quartz/content/notes/ass01-security-audit.md

 I was also able to inject Javascript code into the database which would then be run on the browser of other users.

-Furthermore the system does not have adequate password policy and allows users to enter weak passwords.
+Furthermore the system does not have adequate password policy and allows users to choose weak passwords.
+It also allow excessive authentication attempts.